Smart Technology that is Secure, Scalable, Efficient and Cost Effective.

-Megahoot will be at the forefront of developing technologies that will keep smart homes and buildings protected from digital threats from the inside out.
-The level of security that is use by Megahoot is beyond what the NSA uses today and the technology is a continual evolution to insure the optimum levels of security both today and in the future.
+MegaHoot along with its partners are looking forward to being at the forefront of developing technologies that will keep smart homes and buildings protected from digital threats from the inside out.
+The level of security that is used across MegaHoot’s entire ecosystem is beyond what the NSA uses today and as technology continues to evolve so does the security to combat cyber threats.

-Megahoot is looking towards the future and will continue to add value and affordability so that not some but all developments can incorporate technology and be prepared for the smart city initiatives globally.
+MegaHoot is looking towards the future and will continue to add value and affordability so that not some but all developers, home owners and building owners have access to incorporating affordable smart technology into new and existing builds, preparing them for the smart city initiatives globally.

 What is a Smart City?

 A smart city is an urban development vision to integrate information and communication technology (ICT) and Internet of things (IoT) technology in a secure fashion to manage a city’s assets.
 These assets include local departments’ information systems, schools, libraries, transportation systems, hospitals, power plants, water supply networks, waste management, law enforcement, and other community services.
 A smart city is promoted to use urban informatics and technology to improve the efficiency of services.
 ICT allows city officials to interact directly with the community and the city infrastructure and to monitor what is happening in the city, how the city is evolving, and how to enable a better quality of life.
 Through the use of sensors integrated with real-time monitoring systems, data are collected from citizens and devices – then processed and analyzed.
 The information and knowledge gathered are keys to tackling inefficiency.